CVE-1999-0321

 01 // Technical Summary

 Solaris systems are vulnerable to a critical buffer overflow in the kcms_configure command, allowing local attackers to escalate privileges to root.
-Successful exploitation grants complete control over the compromised system, potentially leading to data breaches and system compromise.
+This vulnerability, dating back to 1998, presents a significant risk of complete system compromise if unpatched.

 02 // Vulnerability Mechanism

-Step 3: Buffer Overflow: The kcms_configure command attempts to copy the attacker's input into a fixed-size buffer.
-Due to the input's size exceeding the buffer's capacity, a buffer overflow occurs.
-Data is written beyond the buffer's boundaries, overwriting adjacent memory regions.
+Step 2: Buffer Overflow: The kcms_configure command attempts to copy the oversized input string into the fixed-size buffer.
+Due to the lack of bounds checking, the copy operation overflows the buffer, overwriting adjacent memory locations.

 03 // Deep Technical Analysis